KelvinoKing/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions script --> Add execute permission to the owner and the group owner and read permission to the other users

 7-everybody script --> Adds execution permission to the owner ,group and other users

+8-James_Bond scriot --> Sets no permission at all to both owner and group and all permissions to others